Route 66 Pit Stops

 If heights are not your thing, your next stop in Oklahoma might suit you better.
 The Ed Galloway’s Totem Pole Park in Foyil, Oklahoma is 3.5 miles away from Route 66.
 It is the oldest and largest folk art that Oklahoma has to offer.
 Before you move on to the next state, grab some to-go lunch and have a picnic at the most popular attraction the old road can offer, The Blue Whale.
 You can enjoy your meal on the picnic tables around the open mouth of the whale.

 Once you get back on the road and drive a while, it’ll be dinner time in Texas.
-Perfect timing for the Big Texas Steak Ranch where you can eat a 72 oz. steak for free when you enter their steak-eating challenge.
-When you wake up in the morning from the food coma, stop by the world’s only Cadillac Ranch.
-The attraction has 10 graffiti-covered Cadillacs buried nose-down in the field.
+Perfect timing for the Big Texan Steak Ranch where you can eat a 72 oz. steak for free when you enter their steak-eating challenge.
+When you wake up in the morning from the food coma, stop by the Slug Bug Ranch in Conway, Texas, then travel 35 miles west to the world’s only Cadillac Ranch.
+The Slug Bug Ranch has graffiti-covered VW Beetles buried now-down in a field and the Cadillac Ranch has graffiti-covered Cadillacs buried nose-down in a field.

-As you wrap up your trip and head into Arizona, stop by the Wigwam Motel.
-It is also known as the Wigwam Villages.
-This is not your usual motel–the rooms are built in the form of teepees.
-The historic motel was built in 1937 and is a great way to go back in history and rest before your final stop, the Santa Monica pier in California.
+When you get to Arizona, you might want to slow down in Holbrook to see the Wigwam Motel.
+This is not your usual motel–built in 1937, the rooms are all in the form of teepees.
+Further west you'll get the chance to stand on a corner in Winslow, Arizona, which was made famous by the Eagles.
+Your final stop will be at the Santa Monica pier in California.
 Enjoy the beach during the day and their amusement park at night.
 It is a great way to end your trip with a bang.